Luz Escamilla

-Luz Robles Escamilla is the Senator for the Utah State Senate's 10th District.
-Prior to redistricting she represented the 1st District, defeating Republican Carlton Christensen for the seat November 4, 2008 after having beaten incumbent Sen. Fred Fife for the party nomination earlier that year.
+Luz Robles Escamilla (born February 4, 1978) is an American politician serving as a member of the Utah State Senate from the 10th District.
+From 2009 until 2023, she represented the 1st District and has served as the body's Minority Leader since 2023.

 Early life, education, and career

 The daughter of two Mexican college professors, Escamilla was born in 1978 and raised in Mexico.
-After moving to the United States in 1996, Escamilla graduated from Marian Catholic High School in San Diego, CA. She then earned her Bachelor of Science at the University of Utah in business marketing in 2000.
+After moving to the United States in 1996, Escamilla graduated from Marian Catholic High School in San Diego, California.
+She then earned her Bachelor of Science at the University of Utah in business marketing in 2000.
 She also holds a Masters in Public Administration, which she earned from the University of Utah in 2005.
-Luz is married to former Arizona lawmaker Juan Carlos Escamilla.
-He proposed to Luz on the Utah Senate floor during the 2014 legislative session.

-Luz Escamilla is a director for the Zions Bank Business Resource Center.
-She is a member of the Church of Jesus Christ of Latter-day Saints, who are often referred to as Mormons.
+Escamilla is a director for the Zions Bank Business Resource Center.